British Steam merchant

 |Notes on event|

-On 18 Aug, 1944, the Nairung (Master John Murray) was torpedoed by U-862 from a distance of roughly 1000 meters northeast of Mozambique.
+On 18 August 1944 the unescorted Nairung (Master John Murray) was torpedoed and sunk by U-862 from a distance of roughly 1000 meters northeast of Mozambique.
+The master, 82 crew members and eight gunners were lost.
 The ship blew up in such a violent explosion that some crewmen aboard the U-boat thought that they had been struck by their own torpedo, while debris struck the U-boat without damaging her.
 Timm inspected the location of the sinking, but no survivors were found.
 The engineers recovered some copper wire from wreckage.

 |On board||We have details of 91 people who were on board.|

 If you can help us with any additional information on this vessel then please contact us.